About Blaft

 The Name

-According to one theory, a "BLAFT" was a type of magical codex in ancient Kumarikandam (the vast supercontinent which, according to some occult sources, is supposed to have connected South India, Madagascar, and Western Australia at an early stage of mankind's evolution).
-Bound in the fur of the giant lemur Archeoindris, these books are said to have contained spells for helping with household chores such as scraping coconuts and making ragi murukku.
+The word "BLAFT" occurs in various contexts in the history of the Indian subcontinent.
+For example, it is the name of a type of magical codex used in ancient Kumarikandam--the vast supercontinent which, according to occult sources, is supposed to have connected South India, Madagascar, and Western Australia at an early stage of mankind's evolution.
+Bound in the fur of the giant lemur Archeoindris, these books are said to have contained spells for helping with household chores, such as scraping coconuts and making ragi murukku.

-According to others, the name is an acronym for "Beguiling Literary Anomalies, Faithfully Transcribed."
+The name is also an acronym for "Beguiling Literary Anomalies, Faithfully Transcribed."